Kamil-java/credit-app-microservices/README.md

 * All we have to do is open any cmd utility, then go to the project directory and call <b>docker-compose build</b>.
 Docker will build an image for the given sites.
 You do not need to have Apache Maven installed, everything will be taken care of by docker.
 If, on the other hand, you want to use the application quickly and easily, you should plug in <b>docker-compose up --build</b>.

+* To run Docker without ROOT user, please follow the provided documentation which I attach [here](https://docs.docker.com/engine/install/linux-postinstall/).
+  - (I set similar assumptions in the Dockerfile in each of the modules, unfortunately I use Windows and I was forced to comment on the given lines).

 ## Using Kubernetes

 * Before you start